amcginlay/ops-manager-automation-cc/README.md

 credhub set -n domain-key -t value -v "$(cat ~/certs/${PKS_SUBDOMAIN_NAME}.${PKS_DOMAIN_NAME}.key)"
 ```

+Take a moment to review these settings with `credhub get -n <NAME>`.

 ## Build the pipeline

 Create a `private.yml` to contain the secrets required by `pipeline.yml`: